PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:10:12
+Last updated: 2024-04-12 05:10:45
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: That's where The Boys come in: Spank the bastards when they get out of line. - Billy Butcher